micklinISgood/N_puzzle_generator/README.md

 which is unsolvable.

-Therefore, this work guarrantees you will get a sovable n_puzzle.
+Therefore, this work guarrantees you a sovable n_puzzle.

 Enjoy.